deficollective/defiscan/src/content/protocols/pendle.md

 Governance can interrupt this process by pausing SY operations, thus blocking deposits, withdrawals, and transfers and preventing the creation of new PT/YT.

+SY → Underlying Assets (`redeemSyToToken`)
+Users can convert SY tokens back to the underlying assets through the `PendleRouterV4`.
+The router calls the respective SY contract's redeem function, which unwraps the SY token and returns the underlying asset (such as ETH, USDC, or wstETH) directly to the user.
+This process allows users to exit the Pendle ecosystem completely and reclaim their original assets.

 ![Direct Minting](./diagrams/pendle-v2-direct-minting.png)

 ### Indirect Minting